gabrielcomez/actionable-server/README.md

-# actionable // server-site  🏋️
+# actionable 🏋️
-Actionable lets you take a deeper dive in your personal interests!
+This is the server site for actionable, an app that lets you take a deeper dive in your personal interests!

-#### 🤩 Check the client side repo https://github.com/gabrielcomez/actionable-client
+#### 🤩 Check the client side repo https://github.com/gabrielcomez/actionable-client 🤩

-##### Learning in the process 📖💻
+##### Learning in the process 📖

 This app was developed as my portfolio project after completing the Codaisseur Academy in Amsterdam, the Netherlands 💻